wedodge89/graphql-pokedex/README.md

 ## Planned Improvements
 - Add ability to sort by Evolution Stage.
-- Add Mega Evolutions to GraphQL database.
-- Add Alolan forms to GraphQL database.
-- Add Galarian forms to GraphQL database.
-- Add Gigantamax forms to GraphQL database.
+- Add alternate forms to GraphQL database
 - Add color-coding to type names.